-We have received orphan drug designation and rare pediatric disease designation from the FDA and orphan drug designation from the European Commission for TSHA-102 for the treatment of Rett syndrome.
+We have received orphan drug designation and rare pediatric disease designation from the United States Food and Drug Administration, or FDA, and orphan drug designation from the European Commission for TSHA-102 for the treatment of Rett syndrome.
 We also received Fast Track Designation from the FDA for TSHA-102 for the treatment of Rett syndrome.
-We also received CTA clearance from the MHRA in early 2024.
+We also received Clinical Trial Authorization, or CTA, clearance from the United Kingdom's Medicines and Healthcare Products Regulatory Agency, or U.K. MHRA, in early 2024 for pediatric patients with Rett syndrome.
 In February 2024, we received Innovative Licensing and Access Pathway, or ILAP, designation for TSHA-102 from the U.K. MHRA.
 The ILAP aims to facilitate patient access to novel treatments by accelerating time to market through opportunities for enhanced engagements with U.K. regulatory authorities and other stakeholders.
-In April 2024, the FDA granted Regenerative Medicine Advanced Therapy (RMAT) designation for TSHA-102 in Rett syndrome.
-RMAT designation follows the FDA's review of available safety and efficacy data from the first three patients with Rett syndrome dosed with the low dose of TSHA-102 (5.7x1014 total vg) across the REVEAL Phase 1/2 adolescent and adult trial and the REVEAL Phase 1/2 pediatric trial.
+In April 2024, the FDA granted Regenerative Medicine Advanced Therapy, or RMAT, designation for TSHA-102 in Rett syndrome.
+RMAT designation followed the FDA's review of available safety and efficacy data from the first three patients with Rett syndrome dosed with the low dose of TSHA-102 (5.7x1014 total vg) across the REVEAL Phase 1⁄2 adolescent and adult trial and the REVEAL Phase 1/2 pediatric trial.
 RMAT designation was designed to expedite the development and review of regenerative medicine therapies.
 A regenerative medicine therapy is eligible for RMAT designation if it is intended to treat, modify, reverse or cure a serious condition, and preliminary clinical evidence indicates the therapy has the potential to address unmet medical needs for such condition.
 Sponsor companies receiving RMAT designation can benefit from increased interactions with the FDA involving senior managers, with the goal of expediting drug development.

 We have a limited operating history.
 Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital and entering into collaboration agreements for conducting preclinical and clinical development activities for our product candidates.
 Our lead product candidate is still in the clinical stage.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
-Through March 31, 2024, we have funded our operations primarily through: (i) the sale of equity, raising an aggregate of \$589.0 million of gross proceeds from our initial public offering, or the IPO, sales of common stock pursuant to our Sales Agreement (as defined below), our October 2022 follow-on offering and our 2023 private placements; (ii) pre-IPO private placements of our convertible preferred stock; (iii) our Term Loan Agreement (as defined below) and subsequently the Trinity Term Loan Agreement (as defined below); and (iv) the Astellas Transactions (as defined below).
+Through June 30, 2024, we have funded our operations primarily through: (i) the sale of equity, raising an aggregate of \$671.0 million of gross proceeds from our initial public offering, or the IPO, sales of common stock pursuant to our Sales Agreement (as defined below), our October 2022 follow-on offering, our 2023 private placement and our June 2024 Follow-On Offering (as defined below); (ii) pre-IPO private placements of our convertible preferred stock; (iii) our Term Loan Agreement (as defined below); and (iv) the Astellas Transactions (as defined below).